hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 ![IO 1](../assets/images/hmi-2-IO-1.png)

-The Port E (All pins calle PEx) is connected to LEDs and the Port C is connected to a DIP Switch (just an array of buttons/switches).
+The Port E (All pins called PEx) is connected to LEDs and the Port C is connected to a DIP Switch (just an array of buttons/switches).
 We are going to assume here that we have declared the **PORT E as output** and the **PORT C as inpu**t (for obvious reasons).

 So what should we do if we want to turn on all those LEDs?
 We will need to assign to the memory **PORT_E** a value equal to the binary number **11111111b** (xFF or 255).
 Why?
 Imagine each Pin of the port mapped to each one of the digits of that binary number, so in order to turn them all on we need to set them all to one.